First look

 SppDb comes with a sample data file called FirstSample containing information on several species.
 We recommend experimenting with this sample data before using SppDb to create a new data file and add your data.

-The image below shows the first screen.
+The image below shows the first screen of a database called FirstSample.

 FirstSampleSppDbDatabase